poshAJ/PoshToolbox/docs/Split-File.md

 ## DESCRIPTION

-The `Split-File` cmdlet separates a file into parts of the specified size.
+The `Split-File` function separates a file into parts of the specified size.

 ## EXAMPLES